-September 25, 2021 September 26, 2020
+September 24, September 25,

+2022 2021

-Fixed income securities 86% 86%
+86% 86%

-Equity securities 14% 14%
+14% 14%

 100% 100%

+2022 86% 14%

 The Partnership's valuations include the use of the funds' reported net asset values for commingled fund investments.
 Commingled funds are valued at the net asset value of its underlying securities.
 The assets of the defined benefit pension plan have no significant concentration of risk and there are no restrictions on these investments.